zqp2013/appinventor-sources-pub-branch/appinventor/docs/markdown/reference/components/sensors.md

  method) and a longitude (with the [`LongitudeFromAddress`](#LocationSensor.LongitudeFromAddress) method).

- In order to function, the component must have its [`Enabled`](#LocationSensor.Enabled) property set to `true`{:.logic.block}, and the device must have location sensing enabled through wireless networks or GPS satellites (if outdoors).
+ In order to function, the component must have its [`Enabled`](#LocationSensor.Enabled) property set to `真`{:.logic.block}, and the device must have location sensing enabled through wireless networks or GPS satellites (if outdoors).

  Location information might not be immediately available when an app starts.
 You'll have to wait